If you’re considering abortion, you may be wondering how your decision could impact other important people in your life.

 This can have a harmful impact on family relationships, including with the woman’s parents and children.

 - Abortion frequently causes a woman to have trouble bonding with surviving or future children.
 There is also an increased risk of abuse of future children.

 - Many times women are coerced into having the procedure by parents or their boyfriend.
 This scenario leads to feelings of betrayal, anger, depression, sadness and a loss of trust.

 - A man whose wife or girlfriend has an abortion may suffer from a loss of control and pride, especially if the procedure was done without his input.

 - If a woman who is already a mother has an abortion, her surviving children may experience confusion, fear, sadness, anxiety and loss of trust in their parents.

 Are you considering whether to have an abortion?
 Are you struggling to cope with the effects of abortion on your relationships or your overall well-being?

-Contact Mosaic Pregnancy & Health Centers at 618-451-2002 or reach out to us online.
+Contact Mosaic Health at 618-451-2002 or reach out to us online.
 We provide free, confidential abortion information, as well as a compassionate abortion recovery program that offers hope and healing.